Overview

 Applicants should indicate their interest in one of the following projects/areas of work.
 Students will be assigned to a specific project depending on their academic background and interests, the community’s needs, and information provided in the DukeEngage application.
 Working hours are generally 35-40 hours per week, Sunday through Thursday.

 I Learn Jordan is an innovative Jordanian non-profit contributor to non-governmental education and training efforts.
-I Learn targets children and youth from low-income backgrounds, including residents of underserved rural areas and Palestinian refugee camps.
-Their projects range from providing safe spaces that foster children’s creativity, to training young adults to enter the gig economy, to documenting and analyzing the state of the Jordanian social enterprise sector.
-Students working on all projects should expect the bulk of their work to be in the office/Academy or remote (in Amman).
-However, all students will make occasional day trips for work to field sites outside Amman including in Palestinian refugee camps, accompanied by I Learn staff.
+I Learn supports children and youth from low-income backgrounds, including residents of underserved rural areas and Palestinian refugee camps.
+Their projects range from providing safe spaces that foster children’s creativity to training young adults to enter the gig economy and documenting and analyzing the state of the Jordanian social enterprise sector.
+I Learn will host six volunteers total.
+Each student will be assigned two one of two teams, depending on skills and interests.
+Students working on all projects should expect the bulk of their work to be in the office or remote (in Amman).
+All students will make occasional day trips for work to field sites outside Amman, possibly including Palestinian refugee camps, accompanied by I Learn staff.

-• I Learn’s Digital Product (Wathik): Wathik is an exciting new online platform that I Learn has developed to enhance the nonprofit and social enterprise sectors’ reporting methods and offer a cheaper solution to organizations in Jordan and the Middle East in monitoring and evaluating their projects.
-DukeEngage 2023 volunteers played major roles in designing and programming the earliest version of Wathik.
-We expect that in 2024, volunteers’ work on this project will be equally serious and rewarding.
+- Digital Team: Volunteers with I Learn’s Digital Team will support organization staff on digital projects, including Wathik, an online platform developed by I Learn to enhance the nonprofit and social enterprise sectors’ reporting methods and offer a cheaper solution to organizations in Jordan and the Middle East in monitoring and evaluating their projects.
+DukeEngage 2023 and 2024 volunteers played major roles in designing and programming early versions of Wathik.
+We expect that in 2025, volunteers’ work on this project will be equally serious and rewarding.
 Volunteers with a Computer Science background are encouraged to express their interest in this project in the DE application.
 Please see information on specific desired skills in the “Skills” section below.

 Eureka Tech Academy is an award-winning Jordanian organization working on providing opportunities for students to develop their innovative capabilities in the areas of technology and engineering.
 Eureka’s projects have ranged from curriculum building in public schools to extracurricular offerings like robotics and engineering training.